gregvarghese/randomsquares/README.md

 * Random shuffle is done using a Fisher-Yates implementation.
 * Color is set to be random but you can also hard code a specific color (example is commented out)
 * Fade is set to be toggled and uses CSS3 transitions
-* Hard coded to use 20 random squares at a time.
+* Call the random function and pass in the number of squares to fade randomly at a time.
 Easily adjust the speed and the number of slices to fade/in out.

 ## Working Demo